Three Roles¶

 Shared LLM¶

-All three roles share the same LLM instance.
+All three roles use the same model string.
 The intelligence comes from the specialized prompts, not from using different models:

 You can optionally use a cheaper model for the learning roles (Reflector + SkillManager) while keeping a stronger model for the Agent: